-Description of staff responsibilities can vary by contract; this discussion is for guidance only.
+Description of staff responsibilities can vary by contract; the following is for guidance only.

-A. Illinois Tollway Project Engineer/Senior Project Engineer
+Illinois Tollway Project Engineer/Senior Project Engineer

 The Project Engineer (PE) shall be the primary point of contact with the Design Section Engineer (DSE).
-The Project Engineer shall be responsible for ensuring that the DSE complies with the directives of this manual and for disseminating information and submittals to the appropriate individuals.
+The PE shall be responsible for ensuring that the DSE complies with the directives of this manual and for disseminating information and submittals to the appropriate individuals.

-B. Illinois Tollway Environmental Planner/Senior Environmental Planner
+Illinois Tollway Environmental Planner/Senior Environmental Planner

-The Environmental Planner (EP) shall be responsible for ensuring that the Project Engineer, and thus the DSE, is aware of how environmental concerns affect the project or study.
+The Environmental Planner (EP) shall be responsible for ensuring that the PE, and thus the DSE. is aware of how environmental concerns affect the project or study.
 The EP shall review all related environmental submittals to the Illinois Tollway by the DSE, and other reports and contract documents as necessary.
 The EP shall be the primary point of contact with state and federal resource and regulatory agencies.

-C. Illinois Tollway Landscape Specialist/Senior Landscape Architect
+Illinois Tollway Landscape Specialist/Senior Landscape Architect

-The Landscape Architect (LA) shall review projects for their potential impact on permanent landscape and issues related to erosion control, and review the DSE's recommended solutions for avoiding and minimizing impacts.
-The LA shall primarily assist in administering the Illinois Tollway policy and procedures for the application and planning of natural/constructed elements, vegetation impacts, and erosion/sediment control with a concern for stewardship and conservation of natural resources.
+The Landscape Architect (LA) shall review projects for their potential impact on permanent landscape and issues related to erosion control and review the DSE's recommended solutions for avoiding and minimizing impacts.
+The LA shall primarily assist in administering the Illinois Tollway policy and procedures for the application and planning of natural/constructed elements, vegetation impacts and erosion/sediment control with a concern for stewardship and conservation of natural resources.

-D. Illinois Tollway Assistant Attorney General
+Illinois Tollway Assistant Attorney General

-The Assistant Attorney General (AAG) shall review and comment on Level 3 and Level 4 documents to ensure compliance with regulatory statutes and the Toll Highway Act.
+The Assistant Attorney General shall review and comment on Level 3 and Level 4 documents to ensure compliance with regulatory statutes and the Toll Highway Act.
+(See Section 4.0 - Project Action Levels)

-E. Consulting Engineer to Illinois Tollway
+Consulting Engineer to Illinois Tollway

-The Consulting Engineer (CE) is directed by the Illinois Tollway to review and comment on plans, procedures, and costs to ensure compliance with accepted engineering and planning practices.
+The Consulting Engineer (CE) is directed by the Illinois Tollway to review and comment on plans and procedures to ensure compliance with accepted engineering and planning practices.

-3.1.5 Design Corridor Manager (DCM)
+3.1.5 Design Corridor Manager

-The Engineer or firm of engineers contracted by the Illinois Tollway to act as the duly authorized agent of the Chief of Engineer to manage other DSEs, in accordance with the scope of the particular duties delegated to them by the terms of their agreement.
+The Engineer or firm of engineers contracted by the Illinois Tollway to act as the duly authorized agent of the Chief Engineering Officer to manage other DSEs, in accordance with the scope of the particular duties delegated to them by the terms of their agreement.

-3.1.6 Design Section Engineer (DSE) Staff
+3.1.6 Design Section Engineer Staff

-Description of staff responsibilities can vary by contract, this discussion is for guidance only.
+Description of staff responsibilities can vary by contract; the following is for guidance only.